 Pilot Program Selection Process

-The piloting of interventions and practice change initiatives is conducted, by the PBI Network team, at a small number of clinical sites around the world prior to broader dissemination throughout the Military Health System (MHS) to test for appropriateness and effectiveness.
-Prior to implementation, the pilot itself must go through the PBI Network’s pilot program selection process – a months-long endeavor carried out to select the most relevant, evidence-based psychological health intervention.
+The PBI Network team conducts piloting of interventions and practice change initiatives at a small number of clinical sites around the world prior to broader dissemination throughout the Military Health System (MHS).
+The purpose of the pilots is to test for appropriateness and effectiveness and to collect lessons learned prior to extensive implementation.
+The PBI Network welcomes pilot proposals from organizations, researchers, and clinicians both internal and external to the Department of Defense.
+Pilot proposals must go through a selection process – a months-long endeavor to select the most relevant, evidence-based psychological health intervention.
 The process involves:

 Call for Proposals

-A Call for Proposals is formally sent to PBI Network contacts, psychological health associations, medical organizations, academic institutions and posted on the PBI Network webpage.
-The window for proposal submissions is open for six weeks.
+A formal Call for Proposals is formally sent out once per year to PBI Network contacts, psychological health associations, medical organizations, academic institutions and posted on the PBI Network webpage.
+Proposal submissions are welcome year-round; however, the formal call for proposals is open for 6 weeks in September and October.
+Proposals submitted at other times of the year will be held to be considered after the formal call for proposals closes.

 Proposal Compliance Checks

-Once the Call for Proposals window is closed, the submitted applications are reviewed by the Psychological Health Center of Excellence for submission compliance, relevance and feasibility.
+Once the formal call for proposals window has closed, the applications received are reviewed by the Psychological Health Center of Excellence (PHCoE) for submission compliance, relevance and feasibility.
 The PBI Network team will contact applicants if additional information is needed to move forward in the proposal selection process.

 After meeting compliance check requirements, each proposal is formally evaluated by the Practice Change Prioritization Working Group, a group of psychological health experts who work in both DoD and non-DoD agencies, to score and rank each proposal submission using a process adapted from the National Institutes of Health scoring system.
 The following weighted evaluation criteria will be used:

-- Mission Alignment: The solution aligns to the Defense Health Agency (DHA) and Psychological Health Center of Excellence (PHCoE) missions
+- Mission Alignment: The solution aligns to the Defense Health Agency and PHCoE missions

 - Quality of Evidence: Evidence presented from at least one well designed, adequately powered, randomized controlled trial or quasi-experimental study, published in a peer reviewed journal